cesarolvr/murphyjs-lib/README.md

 #### 🚀 &nbsp; Start murphy

-In Javascript side, just import and run playMurphy when your page is completely loaded to start monitoring decorated elements.
+In Javascript side, just import and run `play` when your page is completely loaded to start monitoring decorated elements.

 ##### Import